-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 Time-honoured trains

-The tradition of long-distance travel via train was started by the country's founder Kim Il Sung - Kim Jong Un's grandfather - who took his own train on trips to Vietnam and eastern Europe.
+The tradition of long-distance travel via train was started by Kim Il Sung - Kim Jong Un's grandfather - who took his own train on trips to Vietnam and Eastern Europe.

 These luxurious trains are said to be heavily guarded by security agents who scan routes and upcoming stations for bombs and other threats.

-Kim Jong Un's father Kim Jong Il, who ruled North Korea from 1994 until his death in 2011, reportedly travelled by train out of necessity because he was afraid of flying.
+Kim Jong Un's father Kim Jong Il, who ruled North Korea from 1994 until his death in 2011, reportedly travelled by train because he was afraid of flying.

-Kim Jong Il famously travelled for 10 days to Moscow in 2001 to meet with Mr Putin.
+Kim Jong Il famously took 10 days to get to Moscow in 2001 to hold a meeting with Mr Putin.

 Russian military commander Konstantin Pulikovsky, who accompanied the former North Korean leader on the 2001 ride, spoke of its opulence in his memoir Orient Express.